 - Sharing the Good News and ministering to others.
 As a result of studying the Bible and making God a priority in your life, you’ll want to share the Good News with others.
-As a result of a life changed by God’s amazing grace, you’ll long to shine the love of Jesus to those around you.
+A life that’s been radically changed by God’s amazing grace longs to shine the love of Jesus to those around you.

 PIN THIS RESOURCE: